brocaar/chirpstack-docs/content/guides/mqtt-authentication.md

 {{< /highlight >}}

-This guide assumes that you have Redis running in your host as it's a requirement of loraserver.
+This guide assumes that you have Redis running in your host as it's a requirement of ChirpStack Network Server.
 Redis is used by the plugin for cache purposes.
 The cache may be disabled or configured differently, check the repo for more details.

-Also, we'll configure the plugin with the JWT backend in local mode using lora-app-server's DB.
-This allows you to connect a client using a lora-app-server user's JWT token.
+Also, we'll configure the plugin with the JWT backend in local mode using chirpstack-application-server's DB.
+This allows you to connect a client using a chirpstack-application-server user's JWT token.

 Write the following content to `/etc/mosquitto/conf.d/mosquitto-go-auth.conf`: